Dox-Box/Juno3DEngine/README.md

 **Troubleshooting**

-  If a white box appears on screen, or if you get a black screen on start, this is likely an GLSL (OpenGL shader) crash, and could also be due to bad drivers.
+  If a white box appears on screen, or if you get a black screen on start, this is likely an GLSL (OpenGL shader) crash, and could also be due to out of date drivers.